CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/AdvantageAndDisadvantage.md

 ## Super Disadvantage

 Gained under very specific conditions when your character has drawn the short straw.
+For any dice rolled, 4's and 5's count as a failure for that roll.

 Super disadvantage can only be gained when your are attempting something that has virtually no chance of succeding.
 For instance, in combat trying to hit someone well beyond your weapons effective range (see Effective Range Exceeded in Combat Modifiers).